MrD4rkne/CAOS/README.md

 # Computer Architecture and Operating System Projects

-Welcome to my repository for the Computer Architecture and Operating System course!
-This repository contains my solutions for the three projects I completed during the course.
+This repository contains my projects for the Computer Architecture and Operating System course as a part of Computer Science Bachelor's Studies at the University of Warsaw.

 ## Contents